nmc97/metabarcoding_at_cefas_tutorial/docs/source/dada2.rst

 Usage
 -----

-note - file names must not starat with a number note 2 - can be run in POD using singularity and nextflow
+note 1 - file names must not start with a number

+note 2 - can be run in POD using singularity and nextflow

 Tutorial: https://quadram-institute-bioscience.github.io/dadaist2/tutorial